Getting Started

 Define multiple for game modes specific rules and settings:

-for pre-made lobbies or to fill teams without exceeding team sizes.
+for pre-made parties and to fill teams without exceeding server capacity,

 Start with the ideal conditions, and to ensure quick matches:

-for pre-made lobbies or to fill teams without exceeding team sizes,
+for pre-made lobbies or to fill teams without exceeding server capacity,

-allocate more CPU or memory using different when more players are allowed.
+allocate more CPU or memory using different for other profiles.

 Start with the ideal conditions, and to ensure quick matches: